Owen Feik

 Melbourne High School Robotics offers a program in robotics, initially LEGO robots programmed with Python, graduating to open robots where robots are assembled from a variety of individually sourced motors, sensors and 3D printed chassis.
 Students are guided in building robots and developing software for them, eventually participating in competitions.

-Having participated in the club during high school, I am now part of the administration and mentoring group for the club and have been since 2020.
+Having participated in the club during high school, I was part of the administration and mentoring group for the club from 2020 through 2024.

-For this role I mentor students in robotics concepts, assisting them in developing their physical and software designs.
-I also help out with the administration of the club.
+For this role I mentored students in robotics concepts, assisted them in developing their physical and software designs and helped out with the administration of the club.

 NCSS Challenge